obinnaofomah/DA-Car-Brands/README.md

 ----
 # Data Sourcing

 The 'cartype.csv' dataset was sourced from the Kaggle database through the project lead.
-The Attributes/Features of the dataset can be categozied in three different sections.
+The Attributes/Features of the dataset can be categozied into three different sections.

 The first section contains about three to five columns highliting the basic components of different car brands such as transmission type, number of gears, number of cylinders, engine size, alongside the carlines and manufacturers, all which can be regarded as the independent variables.